Diagnosing Alzheimer’s Disease

 The standard test for detecting Alzheimer’s disease is a positron emission tomography (PET) scan.
-This is an expensive test that is used to identify the plaque in the brain that is indicative of the onset of Alzheimer’s disease.
+This is an expensive test health professionals use to identify the plaque in the brain.
+These plaque is indicative of the onset of Alzheimer’s disease.

 How It Works

 NeuroQuest is developing its technology that is a less expensive and less invasive alternative.
-Biomarkers in the blood are tested for molecular signatures that are indicative of a disease.
-The company says that the test was 87 percent accurate in clinical trials in Israelin detecting Alzheimer’s disease.
+They test biomarkers in the blood for molecular signatures that are indicative of a disease.
+The company says that the test was 87 percent accurate in clinical trials in Israel in detecting Alzheimer’s disease.
 It also diagnosed amyotrophic lateral sclerosis, also known as Lou Gehrig’s disease.